Regulations for the possession and export of elvers

 - unseal a container that has been sealed for export

-Possession and export licence holders would be required to keep records for five years after their licence expires.
+Possession and export licence holders will be required to keep records for five years after their licence expires.

 Possession licence